abhi2392004/fullstack-project/README.md

 | `GET` | `/matches/requests/{item_type}` | Find requests matching a specific item type |
 | `POST` | `/transact/match` | Execute a match to finalize a donation |

----

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----